 This is a school based training programme, spending 4 days a week in school completing 'on the job' training.
-One day a week will be classroom based where more in depth studies can be made into pedagogy and covering a variety of topics including behaviour management, lesson planning, assessment for learning etc.
+One day a week will be spent together will all Secondary trainees completing 'professional studies' where more in-depth learning can be made into teaching pedagogy.
+This will cover a variety of topics including behaviour management, lesson planning, assessment for learning etc.

 Trainees can opt for the QTS only programme or the PGCE programme which requires assignments to be written at Masters level.
 These assignments are more research-based whereas the QTS assessments are more reflective, basing your work on your own classroom practice.

 Our PGCE is accredited by Kingston University but there is no need to visit Kingston, as you will have access to all the online resources and assessors will visit trainees to introduce assignments.